 Introduction

-Inventory carrying cost is the annual price you pay to keep stock on hand.
-Calculated as a percentage of average inventory, it shows how much working capital is tied up in stock and how that erodes margins.
-This guide gives a clear formula, a worked example, practical tactics to reduce holding costs, and modeling tools so you can test changes before you act.
+Inventory carrying cost measures the annual cost of holding stock and shows how much working capital is tied up in inventory.
+This article gives a clear formula, a worked example, and practical tactics — EOQ, JIT, and warehouse improvements — so you can model changes and free cash without increasing stockouts.

 What is inventory carrying cost and why does it matter?

 Inventory carrying cost is the annual expense of holding inventory.
-It quietly reduces cash flow and margins and should be tracked as a percent of average inventory.
-Typical carrying-cost rates often range from about 20% to 30% of inventory value1, so $100,000 of inventory can cost $20,000–$30,000 per year.
+It reduces cash flow and margins and should be tracked as a percentage of average inventory.
+Typical carrying-cost rates often range from about 20% to 30% of inventory value1.
 Knowing your percentage helps you free cash, set prices, and make smarter purchasing decisions.

 Components of carrying costs